Laatste update: 20 mei 2026

 4. Software maintenance: updates are your friend

 Many users ignore software updates.
-A big mistake.
+Big mistake.
 These updates not only contain new features, but also important security patches and performance improvements.
-An updated iPad runs more efficiently and uses less energy.
+An updated iPad runs more efficiently and consumes less energy.

-Free up space regularly.
+Also, regularly free up space.
 Full storage slows down the system.
-Delete unused apps, clear out photos, and use iCloud for backups.
-Rule of thumb: always keep at least 10% of your storage free.
+Delete apps you don't use, clean up photos, and use iCloud for backups.
+Rule of thumb: always keep at least 10% of your storage space free.

 Dust and dirt are the silent killers of electronics.
-They block vents and cause overheating.
+They block ventilation openings and cause overheating.
 Clean your iPad weekly with a microfiber cloth.
-Pay particular attention to:
+Pay special attention to:

 • The Lightning or USB-C port